-You will shrink to the size of penny once you enter this exhibit.
+You will shrink to the size of a penny once you enter this exhibit.

-When here, don’t miss the insects that dig holes and move Earth, the protective earwig mama, and her babies, and hard-working ants, etc.
+When here, don’t miss the insects that dig holes and move Earth, the protective earwig mama, her babies, hard-working ants, etc.

-This exhibition takes you all the way to Peru and Egypt.
+This exhibition takes you to Peru and Egypt.

-In this section, you can dig deep and know about the life, work, and religious beliefs of these mummies.
+In this section, you can learn about these mummies’ life, work, and religious beliefs.

 Don’t miss the famed Egyptian ‘Gilded Lady,’ and the Peruvian mummy bundles.

-Step into the sand dunes of ancient Egypt and learn about the daily life of the times.
+Step into the dunes of ancient Egypt and learn about the daily life of the times.

 Enter through a replica of Mastaba with two chamber rooms from the burial site of Egyptian Pharaoh Unis’s son, Unis-Ankh.